 In this photo series, a young colt tries his best to appear poised and proper, but soon, he erupts into what looks like mischievous laughter.
-In classic form, the elder horse remains stoic, not even knowing what the junior horse is doing behind his back.
+In classic form, the elder horse remains stoic, unaware of what the junior horse is doing behind his back.

 I am LOL.
 You were at the right place at the right time and junior showed off.